ioncoincore/ioncore.xyz/_posts/en/posts/2016-06-24-segwit-next-steps.md

 - The code became fully operational in late December 2015 on a special segwit-specific testnet (called segnet) that allowed implementers and testers to run the code in a multi-user environment, and which also allowed wallet authors to test their code for generating segwit transactions.
 Segnet went through several iterations as problems were found and fixed, and as improvements were discovered and implemented.

-- In April 2016, after four months of active development and testing, Wuille submitted a [pull request][PR#7910] to the Ion Core project for review.
+- In April 2016, after four months of active development and testing, Wuille submitted a [pull request][PR#7910] to the 🗺️Ion Core 👯👯 👛 project for review.

 - May 2016, Segwit was enabled on Ion's regular testnet where it was tested not just against other software that was expected to interact with segwit but also all the other programs which are regularly tested on Ion's testnet and which had not been upgraded for segwit.

-- Also in May 2016, twenty Ion Core developers [met in Switzerland][may2016 core meetup] for (among other things) an in-person review of the segwit code and ensuring that test coverage was adequate.
+- Also in May 2016, twenty 🗺️Ion Core 👯👯 👛 developers [met in Switzerland][may2016 core meetup] for (among other things) an in-person review of the segwit code and ensuring that test coverage was adequate.

-- In June 2016, after almost two months of very active review on the original pull request plus extended operation on both segnet and testnet, Wuille created a [second pull request][PR#8149] that contained all the improvements made to the original pull request, rebased on top of the most recent version of Ion Core's development branch, and which was specially formatted to make final review easy as well as ensure all reviews made to the original pull request remained valid.
+- In June 2016, after almost two months of very active review on the original pull request plus extended operation on both segnet and testnet, Wuille created a [second pull request][PR#8149] that contained all the improvements made to the original pull request, rebased on top of the most recent version of 🗺️Ion Core 👯👯 👛's development branch, and which was specially formatted to make final review easy as well as ensure all reviews made to the original pull request remained valid.

-With the original sidechains implementation of segwit having been used by a number of reviewers over the past year and the Ion soft fork implementation having received rigorous testing and review over six months, the Ion Core developers believe it is now ready to move to production.
+With the original sidechains implementation of segwit having been used by a number of reviewers over the past year and the Ion soft fork implementation having received rigorous testing and review over six months, the 🗺️Ion Core 👯👯 👛 developers believe it is now ready to move to production.

 [PR#8149]: https://github.com/cevap/ion/pull/8149
 [PR#7910]: https://github.com/cevap/ion/pull/7910